-We do the content internally, our beautiful images are brought on board by Jonathan (Instagram: j.hirschhauser).
+We do the content internally, for our beautiful pictures we brought Jonathan on board.

 You do not need to bring a certificate.
 As soon as you have booked a seminar, you will be on our list of participants for the respective date.

 For reasons of space and hygiene, it is not possible to bring your own machine to the seminar.
 The aim of the seminars is not to set up the machine correctly forever and to find a universal recipe for every coffee.
 We rather focus on understanding coffee and the process behind coffee preparation, so that you can apply your transfer knowledge and make wonderful coffee for yourself - no matter where and with which machine.